Guest Article: Seven Key Questions About Shared Mobility Tenders Answered

 Although the total number of trips slightly dropped, the number of rides per vehicle per day increased from around 4 to 5.5, meaning that the fleet had better utilization and there were less vehicles sitting idle in public spaces.

-Impact of city tender on kick scooter numbers in Oslo in 2021 - 2022
+Impact of shared mobility tenders on kick scooter numbers in Oslo in 2021 - 2022

 Fig. 5: Average number of kick scooters available in Oslo as well as avg. number of rides per vehicle/day before and after the tender implementation